-Version Description 8.5.230+ Support for Cassandra 4.0.
+Version Description 8.5.303+ Support for Cassandra 4.1.
+Deprecated option: The create-tables option in the cassandra section will be removed.
+As a result, the GMS schemas and tables cannot be modified by the GMS application.
+You need to use the GMS CQL scripts to create or update the GMS schemas/tables on the Cassandra server during deployment.
+If any tables are missing, GMS will not create them and will fail, causing the GMS instance to stop.
+8.5.230+ Support for Cassandra 4.0.
 See Supported Operating Environment Reference for GMS.
 8.5.207+ New deployment for GMS schemas in the Cassandra cluster.
 Create and deploy GMS schemas in the Cassandra cluster before starting GMS nodes.
 This change improves the management of the Cassandra authorization for a specific user; as a result, the user no longer needs to own super-user authorizations to create keyspaces.
 If, later, new tables might be created during an update or a migration, configure create-tables = true to allow GMS to create the missing tables in GMS keyspaces.
 Genesys simplifies GMS deployments with Cassandra by deprecating old options and introducing new ones.
 See the cassandra Section section of the Genesys Mobile Engagement Configuration Options guide.
 The minimum supported version of Cassandra is now 2.1.
 Refer to the Prerequisites section.
 8.5.206+ GMS no longer supports installing embedded Cassandra (in lab or production).
 Change of Cassandra driver.
 The new driver used by GMS to connect to Cassandra supports setting multiple Cassandra instances.
+Other

-Other Cassandra instances that belong to same Data Center are automatically detected.
+Cassandra instances that belong to same Data Center are automatically detected.
 If one of them dies, the driver connects to other detected Cassandra instances, including those that are not defined in the GMS options.
-8.5.203+ GMS only supports deployments with an external Cassandra.
-An external Cassandra might be used in the following scenarios: • You already have a Cassandra/DataStax deployment.

-- You are securing your data in segregated networks, cages, and racks. - You want multiple redundancy features, such as distinct data centers, rack, and chassis awareness. - You are installing GMS on a production server or on a Windows host. - Starting with 8.5.206, GMS no longer supports installing embedded Cassandra (in lab or production). - Genesys does not recommend installing Cassandra on Windows.
+Ca thu • • 8.5.203+ MS only supports deployments with an external assandra.
+An external Cassandra might be used in the following scenarios: You already have a Cassandra/DataStax deployment.
+You are securing your data in segregated networks, cages, and racks.
+You want multiple redundancy features, such as distinct data centers, rack, and chassis awareness.
+You are installing GMS on a production server or on a Windows host.
+Starting with 8.5.206, GMS no longer supports installing embedded Cassandra (in lab or production).
+Genesys does not recommend installing